veracode-research/solr-injection/README.md

 ## Introduction
 This research is aimed to present a new vulnerability: "Solr parameter Injection" and describe how it may be exploited in different scenarios.
 It also accumulates all public exploits for Apache Solr.

 [Apache Solr](http://lucene.apache.org/solr/) is an open source enterprise search platform, written in Java, from the Apache Lucene project.
 Its major features include full-text search, hit highlighting, faceted search, dynamic clustering, and document parsing.
 You may threat it like a database: you run the server, create a collection, and send different types of data to it (such as text, xml documents, pdf documents, pretty any format).
 Solr automatically index this data and provide a fast but rich REST API interface to search over it.
-The only protocol to talk to server is HTTP and yes, it's accessible without authentication by default, which makes it a perfect victim for different vulnerabilities.
+The only protocol to talk to server is HTTP and yes, it's accessible without authentication by default, which makes it a perfect victim for SSRF, CSRF and HTTP Request Smuggling attacks.

 ## Solr API quick overview
-When you start a simple server (e.g. by using "./bin/solr start -e dih" command) it creates a web server on port 8983:
+When you start a Solr instance (e.g. by using "./bin/solr start -e dih" command) it creates a web server on port 8983:

 <p align="center"><img src="images/solr%20main1.png" alt="solr main" width="700"/></p>
 The default example comes with some data inside, so we can immediately search in it.
-This is a simple query that search for "Apple" keyword in all documents and returns the result in JSON:
+This is a simple query that search for "Apple" keyword in all documents and returns the result in JSON format:

 <p align="center"><img src="images/simple%20query.png" alt="simple query.png" width="700"/></p>